elmrec/elm-rec/_pages/contact.md

   overlay_image: /assets/images/park-header.jpg
 ---

-We’d love to hear from you!
-Whether you have questions, suggestions, or want to get involved, please don’t hesitate to reach out.
+We'd love to hear from you!
+Whether you have questions, suggestions, or want to get involved, please don't hesitate to reach out.

-## Contact Information
+## Get in Touch
 - Email: friendselmroadrec@gmail.com

+## Volunteer Opportunities
+We're always looking for enthusiastic volunteers to help with:
+- Park maintenance and gardening
+- Event organization and support
+- Community outreach
+- Administrative tasks

+To volunteer, please email us with "Volunteer" in the subject line, including:
+- Your name
+- Contact details
+- Areas of interest
+- Availability

+## Visit Us
-- Address: Elm Road Recreation Ground, Elm Road, KT2, Kingston Upon Thames
+Elm Road Recreation Ground is located at:
+Elm Road, KT2, Kingston Upon Thames

-## Feedback Form
-[Insert a contact form here]

-Join our mailing list to stay updated on events and opportunities to get involved!
-[Subscribe Link]
+The park is open daily from dawn to dusk.